 - Clunky and outdated apps

-- History of logging user data for government agencies (see IPVanish logs case)
+- History of logging user data for government agencies (see the IPVanish logs case)

 - Based in the US (bad privacy jurisdiction)